 This allows for the possibility of chaining transfers of shielded value in a single Zcash transaction, e.g. to spend a shielded note that has just been created.
-(In Zcash, we refer to value stored in UTXOs as transparent, and value stored in JoinSplit transfer output notes as shielded.)
+(In Zcash, we refer to value stored in UTXOs as transparent, and value stored in output notes of JoinSplit transfers or Output transfers) as shielded.)
 This was not possible in the Zerocash design without using multiple transactions.
 It also allows transparent and shielded transfers to happen atomically - possibly under the control of nontrivial script conditions, at some cost in distinguishability.